Joel Minerd was born on the family farm in 1827 at Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr.

 An orphan by age 20, Joel moved to nearby Normalville, Fayette County, and worked as a domestic servant and farmer.

 Joel was married twice.
 His first bride was Margaret Jane Leichliter (1831-1857), daughter of Jacob and Martha (Williams) Leichliter, also spelled "Lichliter."
-They did not have any children.
+They did not reproduce.

 Tragically, Margaret died after just a short time of marriage, on Aug.
 10, 1857, at the age of 26 years, five months and 19 days.
 Her death was recorded in her father's family Bible, with her last name spelled "Minerd."

-One wonders if the marriage might have been strained, or if they separated, because oddly, her grave marker at Normalville Cemetery, seen here, is carved with her maiden, not married, name.
+One wonders if the marriage might have been strained, or if the couple separated, because oddly, her grave marker at Normalville Cemetery, seen here, is carved with her maiden, not married, name.
 The stone also states "Our Sister" so it's presumed that her family -- and not Joel -- erected the monument.
+Perhaps Joel and his wife's people simply did not get along which could have amplified after her untimely death.

 Joel is mentioned in histories of the Leichliters, including in Vol. IV of Walkinshaw's Annals of Southwestern Pennsylvania, an 1899 profile in The Mountaineer newspaper of Normalville and in the Jacob Leighliter family Bible.